Anthony D. Romero: American Civil Liberties Union

 Amidst 9/11 related concerns, ACLU membership, which had hovered around 300,000 for decades, increased to 573,000 following the terror attacks and subsequent legislation established during the Bush administration.
 Total donations to the ACLU doubled to more than twice the 2001 budget, increasing to about $28 million per year in the years following.
 Upon Romero's arrival, he increased the number of ACLU staff from 186 to 379 in 2001 alone.
 He also raised the salaries of staff members to be more in line with industry standards, in some cases increasing salaries by as much as 86%.
 In each of the ACLU's national affiliate offices, Romero hired and placed at least one staff attorney.

-The ACLU's massive growth under Romero's leadership allowed for the organization to expand its activities with regard to racial justice, religious freedom, privacy rights, reproductive freedom, and LGBT rights.
-In recent years, this has enabled the organization to create a new Human Rights program as well as a division dedicated to privacy issues arising from new surveillance technology, including data mining and the collection of genetic data.

 In 2007, Romero and the ACLU denounced the Pentagon for monitoring 186 antiwar protests and keeping files on pacifist groups, from Veterans for Peace to the Catholic Worker Movement.

 Romero spoke at the March for Women's Lives in Washington, D.C.
 Video courtesy of Crystal Pyramid Productions.

 In 2008, Romero spoke at the March for Women's Lives in Washington, D.C., advocating for the legality of abortion.

 In 2013, Romero, on behalf of the ACLU organization, praised Edward Snowden for his whistleblowing action against the NSA.